I'm Karol S. Mazur. I live in Ottawa. You can reach me via e-mail. If you're in Ottawa and want to grab coffee somewhere outdoors then let me know. 😷

-I’m an iOS Developer focused on building delightful software with great UX.
+I care about maintainable software, friendly UX, and personal/digital/societal wellbeing/sustainability.
 Communication is key to me.
 Learning new approaches and technologies is something that drives me.

 iOS Developer at Format from January 2015 to January 2019